Southport Derby Road MPD: Steamport, Southport

 Other locomotives that would be based at Derby Road, prior to being restored or where restoration was to be undertaken, included BR Standard Class 4 2-6-0 No. 76079 and GWR 5101 Class 2-6-2T No. 5193 (later rebuilt as 9351).

 In addition to the steam locomotives that were based at Steamport, the depot was also home to non-steam traction, including Class 24 diesel-electric locomotive No. 24 081, Class 52 "Western" diesel-hydraulic locomotive No. D1048 "Western Lady" and the National Railway Museum's Class 502 Merseyrail electric unit driving cars nos.
 M28361 (a driving motor) and M29896 (a driving trailer).

 In 1978 a 60-foot turntable was purchased from BR and was moved from its then location at York, by rail, to Derby Road.
 The former L&YR turntable pit had, prior to the lease of the shed to the group, been filled in with rubble, so before the turntable could be installed this rubble needed to be removed.
 The shed was also (during the 1980s) popular with steam hauled excursion trains, including the regular "Southport Visitor" trains, which would run from Southport to Manchester and back via Wigan, while hauled by a visiting mainline approved steam engines.
 Visiting engines for these trains included: 4472 Flying Scotsman, 5407, 5593 Kolhapur, 44932 and 45596 Bahamas.

-Around 2000, it was decided to close the Steamport museum and to relocate its rolling stock to Preston and to form the Ribble Steam Railway.
+Steamport closed in November 1997 and the rolling stock moved to Preston to form the Ribble Steam Railway.
 Following the closure of the museum, the shed and additional buildings were demolished to make way for the new Central 12 shopping park, which would be built on top of the former shed.
 Nothing remains of the shed today, apart from the former gates opposite the Bacon Factory at Windsor Road, which are visible from the footbridge.